AdrianKuta/MagicLogs/README.md

 Second option in this library is to save them to file.
 In the event of server problems, users can find this file on their phone and send it to us for verification purposes.

-## How it works

-1. MagicLogs use own modified `Thread.UncaughtExceptionHandler` to catch unhandled exceptions and `MagicLogsTree` to capture logs from `Timber`
-2. Exception with some addiotional informations are stored in local `Room Persistance Library` .
-And saved to file, if enabled
-3.  `SendLogJob` is scheduled.
-And logs are sent when network is available.

 ## Timber logger support

 Also, this library supports [Timber](https://github.com/JakeWharton/timber) logger by Jake Wharton.
 Developer can plant modified TimberTree in Jake's library.